 How Much And How To Tip In France?
 We Explain It All

-Even though tipping is a global practice, it is not perceived in the same way depending on the country, the culture and the different industries.
-The amount of money and how to tip depends on the individual.
+Even though tipping is a global practice, it varies greatly depending on the country, culture, and industry.
+The amount to tip and how to tip is often left to the individual’s discretion.

 Do You Have to Tip in France?